Gamora: What did it cost?

 Note that the question doesn't necessarily even have to be asked, nor must it be after the deed's been done.

-worth it.
-If a character's actions or victory eventually result in him being bored because of it, then you have a case of Victory Is Boring
+A subtrope of Armor-Piercing Question and Pyrrhic Victory.
+If a character's actions or victory eventually result in him being bored because of it, then you have a case of Victory Is Boring.
+Compare And Then What?.

 - In Afro Samurai Resurrection, after Afro kills Shichigoro in front of his adopted son Kotaku, the show itself compares him to the villain of the first season, with flashbacks to Afro's father being killed.
 Afro makes the comparison at the end, leaving the Number 2 headband in Kotaku's hands with a quiet "Whenever you're ready."